 I confess: I’ve been a bit bah humbug about Christmas cards in the past.
 I looked miserably at the box of cheap cards that I was scribbling a standard greeting in with a cheap biro.
 And then decided that I just wasn’t going to bother with the whole thing.
-I waited for one of Santa’s elves to be dispatched to teach me the error of my ways.
+Would one of Santa’s elves be dispatched to teach me the error of my ways?
 I thought he might have a chat with me about my lack of festive spirit.
 Clearly, the little chap clearly had more important things to do.
-Perhaps he was early participant in the Elf on the Shelf programme?
+Perhaps he was an early participant in the Elf on the Shelf programme?
 The Ghost of Christmas Future didn’t show up either so I figured I was definitely off the hook.

 The years have passed since then.
 Despite the odd foray into Christmas cards (the Private Eye ones amused me so much I was reluctant to let them go) I’ve lost the habit.
 And seemingly remaining on Santa’s nice-not-naughty list.
 In the intervening years, e-cards became ever more popular giving me another excuse for not sending cards.
-Not that I ever got organised enough for e-cards; it proved to be one of those jobs that seems so quick and easy that you never actually get around to doing it.
+Not that I ever got organised enough for e-cards; it proved to be one of those jobs that seem so quick and easy that you never actually get around to doing it.

-Then last year among the cards I received were a small number with personal messages reflecting on the year just past.
+Then last year among the cards I received was a small number with personal messages reflecting on the year just past.
 They expressed pleasure at the time spent together, gratitude for shared memories or regret that we had not been able to make more space for each other in our lives, and they were full of hope for the future.

 This cracked the hard-boiled layer around my humbug striped heart.
 I knew the value of receiving a handwritten card in the post.
-Furtermore.
-I appreciated the way a Christmas card acted as a kind of Trojan horse allowing something extra to be added to the standard message.
+Furthermore.
+Christmas card cards act as a kind of Trojan horse.
+They allow you to add something extra to the standard message.
 And that was when I knew that this year would be different.